You Know What Will Ruin My Kids?

 She wants ME.

-What will ruin my kid is if I let all of those “shoulds” bury the things that make me, me.
+What will ruin my kids is if I let that story, that “mom guilt” bury the things that make me, me.

 In the early hours of the morning I sit in the bedroom of my sleeping children and make a promise to myself.